 - Step three: contact me (using my online contact form).

-- Step four: if the appointment is still available, I’ll reserve it for us and ask you to send a £30 deposit to confirm our first appointment (see fees page).
-Otherwise, we’ll negotiate a day and time.
+- Step four: if the appointment is still available, I’ll reserve it for us and ask you to send a £30 deposit to confirm our first appointment read about counselling fees (your deposit is refundable if you cancel the first session with 48 hours notice).
+If the appointment is no longer available, we’ll negotiate a day and time.

-- Step five: once I’ve received your deposit, our appointment will be secured and all you need to do is turn up to meet with me.
+- Step five: once I’ve received your deposit, our appointment will be configured and all you need to do is turn up together.

-The first session will talk about what the couple relationship needs, we’ll begin deciding how we work, and we’ll discover what needs to be covered.
+During the first session will talk about what the couple relationship needs from counselling.
+We’ll begin discussing how we’re going to work together, and we’ll begin discovering what needs to be uncovered.

 You both can end counselling at any time you think we’re done (or done enough), and I’ll discuss this with you too.

 About LGBT Couple Counsellor Dean Richardson.

 But… when you consider that this is probably the most personal and the vulnerable you're going to be with your partner, you'd likely want to choose someone you could trust with your relationship.

 Someone who was sensitive and effective with you and your partner's sexuality and ways of relating.

 Someone who demonstrates adept professional skills with lesbian female, gay male, and mixed sexuality couple relationships, who speaks plain English (and who can swear like a virtuoso, along with you both as much as you might need - or not at all), and works co-operatively with the couple's relationship (he doesn't sit in silence, or just goes: "Hmm" for 50 minutes).